 Applicants can also go to the Pennsylvania Access To Criminal History website and apply for their criminal record check online with the Pennsylvania State Police.

 If you have questions about the Pennsylvania State Police Request for Criminal Record Checks form for employment (SP4 164) or to volunteer (SP4-164A), please call: (717) 783-9973 or toll free 1-888-783-7972.

-The Pennsylvania Department of Human Services utilizes Cogent Systems to process fingerprint-based FBI criminal background checks.
+The Pennsylvania Department of Human Services utilizes IDEMIA to process fingerprint-based FBI criminal background checks.
 The fingerprint based background check is a multiple step process.
 For questions about your FBI clearance, please contact the FBI Background Check Unit at 717-783-6211 or 1-877-371-5422.
 For IDEMIA registration, processing, or billing questions, please contact IDEMIA/IdentoGo at 1-844-321-2101.